 For the safety of all, our environmental care staff uses evidence-based disinfection procedures and products.
 We are confident patients entering our facility for inpatient or outpatient care are safe.

 We understand the public’s high level of concern and are committed to protecting our patients’ privacy.

 Coronaviruses are a type of virus.
 There are many different kinds and some cause disease.
 A newly identified type has caused a recent outbreak of respiratory illness now called COVID-19 that started in China.

 Symptoms include cough, fever and shortness of breath.
 COVID-19 can be severe and some cases have caused death.
 This new coronavirus can be spread from person to person.
 It is diagnosed with a laboratory test.

-There is no vaccine for coronavirus.
 Prevention involves frequent hand-washing with soap and water, coughing into a tissue (throw away immediately) or the bend of your elbow and staying home when you are sick.